-Rosita Cortizo currently works as a high risk, multicultural, bilingual pre-perinatal clinical psychologist for women health services working with female adults and children.
+Rosita Cortizo, PsyD, LMFT works as a high risk, multicultural, bilingual pre-perinatal clinical psychologist for women health services working with female adults and children.
 Dr. Cortizo has worked in Southern California with pregnant women at high risk with dual diagnosis, traumatic stress, and relational crisis for more than 28 years.
 She holds licenses as both clinical psychologist (2001) and marriage family therapist (1998), and earned a Masters of Arts in Psychology with specialty in Chemical Dependency (1993) in San Diego, California.
 She is EMDRIA Certified and an Approved EMDR Consultant.
-Her websites are www.thecalmingwomb.com and www.rositacortizo.com.
+This article is from the JOPPPAH archives.
+Visit www.thecalmingwomb.com development and a high capacity for relational attunement with both parents and babies.